Home Product Download News Faq Forums About

 - on the Model tab; entering the right Rounding settings

-- in the Gene Selection; enabling/disabling the open, high, low genes (depending on whether or not agents should be able to see open, high, low; note that high and low prices are sometimes considered unreliable because of false spikes)
+- in the Gene Selection; enabling/disabling the open, high, low, bid, ask genes (depending on which data is included in the quote file and whether or not agents should see it; note that bid and ask also apply to the Virtual Market; note that high and low prices are sometimes considered unreliable because of false spikes)

 - on the Trading System tab; entering realistic transaction costs (broker commission, spread and slippage) and your personal trading preferences